BibhuS/Notes/Python + Machine Learning + Deep Learning/Machine Learning The Complete Reference/2-Data Pre-Processing/ReadMe.md

 - So we need to be equipped to handle the problem when we come across them.
 - We can see multiple suggestions and ways in imternet to address this porblem, but one of the thumb rule in machine learning is Every record is importannt and we dont know some information belons to that row may be an important key factor for our prediction.
 - So we are going to take one of the most common idea to handle the problem is to take a mean/Median/Most_Occured of all the values from the column and replace it with missing data.
-- Imputer is a class from Scikit Learn library.Preperocessing which is going to do the task for us, exactly it is going to do above step.
+- Imputer is a class from Scikit Learn library.Preperocessing which is going to do the task, exactly it is going to do above step.
 - it has the following input parameters:
 	- missing_values:
 		- it has valeus like integer, string, np.nan(default) or None.